slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 You will need a rock-solid WiFi - use [this guide](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/WiFi_Logger_Visualizer.md#wifi-testing-and-benchmarking) to test it.

+Note that VS Code IDE works very well with ROS2 code, and GitHub is a great tool and resource.

 ## Building Robot in "Layers"

 In ROS2 you can build your physical robot in phases, adding "layers" of hardware and software.